How to Calculate Eigenvectors in Excel (with Detailed Steps)

 Matrix subtraction for calculating Eigenvectors

-📌 Step 2: Calculate the Determinant Using Excel MDETERM Function
+Step 2 – Calculate the Determinant Using the MDETERM Function

-Excel has a default function, which is named MDETERM, for calculating determinants.
+Excel has a default function, MDETERM, for calculating determinants.

-• Now, we will find out the det(A-λI) using the following formula on Cell H5.
+• To find the det(A-λI), enter the following formula in Cell H5:

 =MDETERM(F10:H12)